Frequently Asked Questions

 Please note that ALL science courses require a laboratory component.

 Yes, courses may be taken at any accredited college or university.
 You are advised to confirm that the course will meet the intent of the requirement prior to taking it.
-You may look at our course equivalency guide, or call University Admissions Office at (215) 503-8890.
+You may look at our course equivalency guides, or call University Admissions Office, Center City, at (215) 503-8890.

 It will take you a minimum of 4 years to earn your Doctor of Pharmacy degree at Jefferson.